Who can apply for reciprocity:

 To be submitted by the applicant, in one packet:

-1. Admission on Motion application form and filing fee.
+1. Admission on Motion application form (two originals, both with original signatures) and $2500 filing fee.
 The application link takes you to the National Conference of Bar Examiners (NCBE) web site to access their character and fitness application, which is also our application for reciprocal admission.
 The application must be filled out online on the NCBE website and then printed out to be mailed to our office.

-Please send the original printout of the application, signed and notarized, including three original copies of the NCBE Release and Authorization Form, to the New Mexico Board of Bar Examiners; must contain original signatures.
+Please send two of the original printout of the application, signed and notarized, each of which will include three original copies of the NCBE Release and Authorization Form, to the New Mexico Board of Bar Examiners; must contain original signatures.
 Do not submit a payment to the NCBE with your online application; the Board will pay for the report.
 Please don’t staple or tab the application or print it double-sided.

 Please note that the NCBE’s investigative report takes between 75 – 90 days on average and can take as long as six months to complete.